 The time of the crisis approached.
 The need for money was greater than ever before, while money was harder to get.
-Patriots had given their last cent and now could give no more. . . .
-And it was guns and ammunition, ammunition and guns - the unceasing and eternal cry. . . .
+Patriots had given their last cent and now could give no more. ...
+And it was guns and taking away the rooms the Junta occupied except here: followed up letters on the surface of blocks metal used for printing perhaps ammunition, ammunition and guns - the unceasing and eternal cry ...
 The ragged battalions must be armed.
-But how? . . .
+But how? ...

-"To think that the freedom of Mexico should stand or fall on a few paltry1 thousands of dollars," said Paulino Vera.
+"To think that the freedom of Mexico should stand or fall on a few paltry thousands of dollars," said Paulino Vera.

-Despair was in all their faces....
+Despair was in all their faces. ...

-Rivera, on his knees, scrubbing, looked up, with suspended2 brush, his bare arms flecked with soapy, dirty water.
+Rivera, on his knees, scrubbing, looked up, with suspended brush, his bare arms flecked with soapy, dirty water.